-One of my favorite homesteady skills has been making soap for 12+ years now.
-My mom and I attended a class when I had just graduated high school & we have been hooked ever since!
+One of my favorite homesteady skills has been making soap for the past ten years or so.
+My mom and I attended a class way back when & have been hooked ever since!
 Once you get past the initial scare of using lye, it's truly so easy & extremely cost effective.
 Plus, it is so much fun as it encourages you to tap into your creative side and doctor up your bars with endless combinations of scents, colorants, and other additives like flower petals, dried herbs, coffee grounds, oatmeal, honey, etc. The sky is the truly the limit with this.

 the basics of soap making

 There are two methods of soap making: hot & cold process.
 They both require combining a lye solution with oils, however with the hot method you continue to heat the soap to speed up the saponification process.
 Cold-process is the method I have always used because it seems to be an easier way to pour the product into your moulds & tailor them to your needs.

 Chemically, soap is a salt, created through a process called saponification, occurring when you mix a base and acid.
 In this case, I am using lye (sodium hydroxide) as the base & a mix of vegetable oils as the acid.
 When combined, they create a neutral and safe product, the soap bar we are all so familiar with.
 There are multiple bases you can choose from but lye is certainly the most commonly used & the one I prefer to stick with.
 Lye can be found at your local hardware store or anywhere where they sell drain cleaner, because that is in fact what it is.